Equality & Diversity Online Training

 The Equality and Diversity section offers two online learning modules available to all staff.

 The words equality and diversity are often used but what do they actually mean?
 Equality focuses on the law and people's rights, and diversity looks at how we can accept and celebrate our differences.
-Equality laws exist to identify, tackle and eradicate these, to help us improve our workplace cultures and behaviours.
+Equality laws exist to identify, tackle and eradicate unlawful discrimination, to help us improve our workplace cultures and behaviours.
 This can often be quite a challenge, so the first step is to increase our knowledge, understanding and skills in this area.

-Equal Opportunities and Diversity Essentials
+NEW Equality and Diversity Essentials